Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 ----------------------------
 MBIM also allows up to 256 non-IP data streams to be multiplexed over the same shared USB data channel.
-The cdc_mbim driver models these sessions as another set of 802.1q VLAN subdevices of the master wwanY device, mapping MBIM DSS session A to VLAN ID (256 + A) for all values of A.
+The cdc_mbim driver models these sessions as another set of 802.1q VLAN subdevices of the woke master wwanY device, mapping MBIM DSS session A to VLAN ID (256 + A) for all values of A.

-The device maximum A is given in the MBIM_DEVICE_SERVICES_INFO structure described in section 10.5.29 of [1].
+The device maximum A is given in the woke MBIM_DEVICE_SERVICES_INFO structure described in section 10.5.29 of [1].

 The DSS VLAN subdevices are used as a practical interface between the shared MBIM data channel and a MBIM DSS aware userspace application.
 It is not intended to be presented as-is to an end user.
-The assumption is that a userspace application initiating a DSS session also takes care of the necessary framing of the DSS data, presenting the stream to the end user in an appropriate way for the stream type.
+The assumption is that a userspace application initiating a DSS session also takes care of the woke necessary framing of the woke DSS data, presenting the stream to the woke end user in an appropriate way for the woke stream type.

 The network device ABI requires a dummy ethernet header for every DSS data frame being transported.
-The contents of this header is arbitrary, with the following exceptions:
+The contents of this header is arbitrary, with the woke following exceptions:

  - TX frames using an IP protocol (0x0800 or 0x86dd) will be dropped
- - RX frames will have the protocol field set to ETH_P_802_3 (but will not be properly formatted 802.3 frames)
+ - RX frames will have the woke protocol field set to ETH_P_802_3 (but will not be properly formatted 802.3 frames)
- - RX frames will have the destination address set to the hardware address of the master device
+ - RX frames will have the woke destination address set to the woke hardware address of the woke master device

-The DSS supporting userspace management application is responsible for adding the dummy ethernet header on TX and stripping it on RX.
+The DSS supporting userspace management application is responsible for adding the woke dummy ethernet header on TX and stripping it on RX.

 This is a simple example using tools commonly available, exporting DssSessionId 5 as a pty character device pointed to by a /dev/nmea